Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Ohio has combined with its opponents to score more than 57 points in two games this season.
+- Ohio and its opponents have combined to score more than 57 points in two games this season.

-- Saturday's total is 6.5 points higher than the combined 50.5 PPG average of the two teams.
+- The two teams combine to score 50.5 points per game, 6.5 less than the total in this contest.

 - These two squads surrender a combined 59.5 points per game, 2.5 more than this contest's over/under.

-- Bulls games this season feature an average total of 57.7 points, a number 0.7 points higher than Saturday's over/under.
+- The Bulls and their opponents have scored an average of 57.7 points per game in 2021, 0.7 more than Saturday's total.

 - In 2021, games involving the Bobcats have averaged a total of 53.6 points, 3.4 fewer than this game's set over/under.